ialphan/remixin.scss/README.md

 <br /><br />

 ##Advanced Usage (suggested)
-In the remixin( ), enable/disable vendors for your needs.
+In the remixin() enable/disable vendors for your needs.
 Defaults are:

 	$moz: true, $ms8: false, $ms9:true, $ms: true, $webkit: true

-If you are developing for Chrome/Safari set $webkit to true,for Firefox set $moz to true, for IE 10 but not IE8/9, set $ms8 and $ms9 to false and $ms to true.
+If you are developing for Chrome/Safari set $webkit to true, for Firefox set $moz to true, for IE 10 but not IE8/9, set $ms8 and $ms9 to false and $ms to true.

 You can also target these when you are calling your remixin.
 Here is an example for applying border.
 Declare your variables: